-6. Auditing
+6. AUDITING

-Auditors should assess the threat assessment and identification and implementation of mitigation measures is adequate through asking the following questions:
+Auditors should assess the risk assessment and identification and implementation of preventive actions is adequate through asking the following questions:

-- is there a team with the correct competencies/knowledge? - has a threat assessment been performed and documented? - are relevant threats covered? - breadth of the threat assessment (whole supply chain assessed and not just own site)? - is there a methodology to determine the significance of threats? - when significant threats are identified, is there a written Food Defense plan? - how are training and communication addressed? - is there a verification system present in line with ISO 22000 paragraph 8.4? - Is the analysis regularly reviewed and is the frequency adequate? - is the Emergency Response Team prepared (ISO 22000 paragraph 5.7)? - is all of the above effectively implemented through the organization's FSMS (e.g. records, awareness of people, site security, internal audits, management reviews, etc.)?
+- is there a team with the correct competencies/knowledge? - has a risk assessment been performed and documented? - are relevant threats covered? - breadth of the risk assessment (whole supply chain assessed and not just own site)? - is there a methodology to determine the significance of threats? - when significant threats are identified, is there a written Food Defense plan? - how are training and communication addressed? - Is the performance of the Food Fraud Prevention Process evaluated in line with ISO 22000:2018 Chapter 9 (Performance Evaluation)? - Is the analysis regularly reviewed and is the frequency adequate? - is the Emergency Response Team prepared (ISO 22000:2018 paragraph 8.4)? - is all of the above effectively implemented through the organization's FSMS (e.g., records, awareness of people, site security, internal audits, management reviews)?